SageHack/cloud-buster/README.md

 Use a text file with one domain per line, nothing else

 ### Updating lists
 CrimeFlare DB is updated every two weeks, the GitHub repo might not be up to date with the latest list.
-You should use the update tool to get the latests lists.
+You should use the update tool to get the latest lists.

+### Tor

+Since Cloudflare is very good at blocking Tor with CAPTCHAs, using this tool over Tor is pretty much useless.

 ## Installation